Orientable hyperbolic 4-manifolds over the 120-cell: Constructing small covers with the proposed block-pasting algorithm

-We may regard every $B_i$ (or $\overline{B}_i$) as a matrix.
-That is we place the vectors row by row and therefore forming a $l\times 13$ matrix which is also denoted by $B_i$ (or $\overline{B}_i$), where $l$ is the cardinality of $B_i$ (or $\overline{B}_i$).
-In the following, we do not distinguish these two viewpoints and may refer $B_i$ (or $\overline{B}_i$) as both set and matrix.
-Form Lemma \ref{lemma:S4} we know that every vertex of the 120-cell $\mathcal{E}$ enjoys the same stabilizer.
-Thus in a certain $k$-coloring case, the unfix color set of all the other blocks $B_2,...,B_{120}$ can be obtained from $B_1$ by merely permutating the columns of $B_1$.
-The permutation rule with respect to certain $B_i$, $2\le i\le120$, can be induced from the adjacent matrix and the symmetry group of the 120-cell $\mathcal{E}$.
+The set $B_i$ (or $\overline{B}_i$) can be regarded as an $l\times 13$ matrix, where $l$ is the cardinality of $B_i$ (or $\overline{B}_i$).
+In the following, we do not distinguish these two viewpoints and may refer to $B_i$ (or $\overline{B}_i$) as either a set or a matrix.
+From Lemma \ref{lemma:S4}, every vertex of the 120-cell $\mathcal{E}$ enjoys the same stabilizer.
+Thus, in a certain $k$-coloring case, the unfix sets of all the other blocks $B_2,B_3,\cdots,B_{120}$ can be obtained from $B_1$ by permuting the columns of $B_1$.
+The permutation rule with respect to certain $B_i$, $2\le i\le120$, can be inferred from the adjacency matrix $X_{\mathcal{E}}$ and the set $\mathcal{J}$ formed by 120 induced permutations as defined before.

-For example, the subscripts of facets that adjacent to $F_1$ and $F_2$ are respectively.
-We then select a permutation in the symmetry group of the 120-cell that transfer By matching the position with the original one, we can have the unfix set of $b_2$ by simply rearranging the column's order of $B_1$.
-As being displayed in Table \ref{table:match}, the rearrange order now is $(6,1,13,11,9,7,5,4,12,3,8,10,2)$, which means the first column of matrix $B_2$ corresponds to the $6$-th column of matrix $B_1$, the second column of $B_2$ corresponds to the first column of matrix $B_1$, ect.
+For example, the block $b_1$ and $b_2$ are respectively.
+We select the permutation, from the set $\mathcal{J}$, that transfers By matching the positions, the unfix set of $b_2$ can be obtained by rearranging the column's order of $B_1$ as illustrated in Table \ref{table:match}.
+The rearranged order now is $(6,1,13,11,9,7,5,4,12,3,8,10,2)$.
+This means the first column of matrix $B_2$ corresponds to the $6$-th column of matrix $B_1$, and the second column of $B_2$ corresponds to the first column of matrix $B_1$, etc. Similarly, we can obtain all the orders of rearrangements for $B_i$, $2\le i\le 120$.